Giszmo/nostr.info/_pages/clients/nostr.console.md

 - dm
 - chat
 platforms:
+- linux
+- macos
-- desktop
+- windows
 license: AGPL-3.0
 ---

-Nostr console is an open-source twitter-like social network, direct chat app and group chat all bundled into one program.
+> Nostr console is an open-source twitter-like social network, direct chat app and group chat all bundled into one program.
 Built on the decentralized Nostr protocol.